 Then again, this sort of plot twist usually happens in crime stories.
 These things are not really applicable to real-life matters.
 There is barely any chance, but it is possible that the first note was a mere event that only coincided with the death of a person, and the second note is a follow-up of the same joke.

 It’s possible, at the very least.

 In a run-of-the-mill crime story, the protagonist would brush it off as a coincidence as well, until the deaths start piling up, and he goes "WOW!
-IT’S LEGIT!” and finally realizes what’s going on; when it’s too late for so many people; and that’s exactly why I’m going to such extents to solve this before someone else ends up dying.
+IT’S LEGIT!” and finally connects the dots and realizes what’s going on; when it’s too late for so many people; and that’s exactly why I’m going to such extents to solve this before someone else ends up dying.
 I don’t want to be an idiot crime novel character.
 I’m going to put a stop to whatever is going on before it spreads.
 So, even if there is a slight possibility, I need to consider it.

 The so-called fateful encounter I was looking forward to, ends without putting an end to many things.
 Being the first person who leaves the party, since they still had more things to talk about, including me and Sonny and our relationship (the glasses girl was particularly interested).
 I let Sonny handle those, since it was her fault we attracted some attention, and wander around in the hallway, waiting for people to arrive, and for today to begin.